NoorAzar11/reading-notes/201/class9.md

 ![fomscontrols](https://image.slidesharecdn.com/lecture9-10-160807085530/95/html-forms-6-638.jpg?cb=1470560216)

 - If you want to collect information from visitors you will need a form, which lives inside a
-<form> element.
+<form > element.

-- <input type="email"> is used for input fields that should contain an e-mail address.
+- <input type="email" -> is used for input fields that should contain an e-mail address.

-- Input Type Password <input type="password"> defines a password field:
+- Input Type Password <- input type="password"> defines a password field:

 ## Lists,Tables and Forms :